 WDSE•WRPT – a trusted non-profit community partner providing media and services for the public good.

-The Duluth-Superior Area Educational Television Corporation has faithfully served the people of northeastern Minnesota and northwestern Wisconsin for more than four decades.
+The Duluth-Superior Area Educational Television Corporation has faithfully served the people of northeastern Minnesota and northwestern Wisconsin for more than five decades.
 Yet this public television station came from humble and tenuous beginnings.

 In 1952 the Federal Communication Commission reserved 162 channels on the newly-assigned UHF band and 80 channels on the VHF band for nationwide non-commercial, educational television.
 By the end of that year Minnesota had 11 channels assigned for educational television, including Channel 8 in Duluth, Channel 10 in Hibbing and Channel 2 in the Twin Cities.